Recoskie/JDasm/docs/Basics.md

 <br />

-The header defines the speed each integer is given to the PCM (Pulse-code modulation) device.
+The header defines the speed each integer is given to the PCM (Pulse-code modulation) device per second.
+A sample rate of 10 means 10 points per second.

 <br />

-Where dword is 32 binary digits giving a range of control 2^32-1, the value is the current that is given to the coil controlling the magnet to move further in or out by value.
+An integer that is a dword is 32 binary digits giving a range of control 2^32-1.
+The value is the point to move the magnet in the speaker.

 <br />